-The following is a more detailed description of certain aspects of the Restructuring, including the material provisions of the Mutual Holding Company Plan.
+The following is a more detailed description of certain aspects of the Restructuring, including the material provisions of the Plan.
 This description is qualified in its entirety by reference to the other information contained elsewhere herein, including the Attachments hereto and the documents incorporated by reference herein.
 A full text of the Plan, as well as the exhibits thereto, are attached hereto as Attachment A.

-The Board of Directors unanimously approved the Mutual Holding Company Plan on May 17, 2001.
-After holding a public hearing on the Plan, the Wisconsin Commissioner approved the Plan on \\\\\\, 2001.
+The Board of Directors unanimously approved the Plan on October 18, 2002.
+The Plan will also be the subject of a public hearing conducted by the Wisconsin Commissioner on , 2003.
 The Plan will not become effective until all of the closing conditions are satisfied.
-See CONDITIONS TO CLOSING OF RESTRUCTURING at page 35.
+See CONDITIONS TO CLOSING OF RESTRUCTURING at page 37.